 7 Assistance with participation in the work of the relevant ITU-R study groups and their working parties

 The study groups play a key role in the drafting of Recommendations which affect the entire radiocommunication community.
 It is essential that developing countries participate in study group work in order to ensure that their specific features are taken into account.
-For effective participation of those countries, ITU could – through its regional offices – assist in running a subregional network organized around coordinators responsible for the Questions under study within ITU-R, as well as by providing financial assistance in order for the coordinators to participate in meetings of the relevant ITU-R study groups.
+For effective participation of those countries, ITU could – through its regional and area offices – assist in running a subregional network organized around coordinators responsible for the Questions under study within ITU-R, as well as by providing financial assistance in order for the coordinators to participate in meetings of the relevant ITU-R study groups.
 The designated coordinators for the different regions should also assist in meeting the desired needs.

 8 Transition to digital terrestrial television broadcasting